This simple art activity is so much fun for babies who are sitting or standing and younger toddlers.

 As I share in my new book, Time to Create, the process of doing in art activities is so much more important for young children than the end result, and this activity provided AJ (at twelve months of age) with lots of opportunity to ‘do.’

-I prepared a small basket with some flattened patty pans/cupcake wrappers which I had cut into halves and quarters.
+I prepared a small basket with some flattened patty pans/cupcake wrappers, cut into halves and quarters.

-I lifted the corners of the backing sheet of a piece of clear, self adhesive book covering and taped it (sticky side out) to the window, removing the backing sheet once we were ready to start.
+I lifted the corners of the backing sheet of a piece of clear, self adhesive book covering and taped it to the window (sticky side out so it didn’t stick to the window), removing the backing sheet once we were ready to start.

 And pushing them on and pulling them off and pushing them on and pulling them off.
 You can see lots of little finger prints on the sticky surface as testimony to this.